hayotensor/mesh-template/CONTRIBUTING.md

 discovered a bug in the existing code base and intend to fix it, it's also best if you add the steps to reproduce it as a new test to make sure it's not reintroduced by future changes.

-To run tests, you need to install mesh in development mode with additional dependencies: `pip install -e .[dev]`.
+To run tests, you need to install subnet template in development mode with additional dependencies: `pip install -e .[dev]`.
 You can run all tests with `pytest tests/` or choose a specific subset, e.g., `pytest tests/test_dht.py`.

-When investigating test behavior, please note that pytest automatically wraps all mesh tests with fixtures defined in a global configuration file [`tests/conftest.py`](./tests/conftest.py), some of which will run automatically.
+When investigating test behavior, please note that pytest automatically wraps all subnet template tests with fixtures defined in a global configuration file [`tests/conftest.py`](./tests/conftest.py), some of which will run automatically.
 For more informantion, refer to the [pytest documentation on fixtures](https://docs.pytest.org/en/6.2.x/fixture.html).